Finalists Announced For 2025 End-of-Year Awards

 The MTHA awards process is as follows: A slate of candidates for each category is prepared by several individuals with knowledge of day-to-day racing in the state and through statistics compiled by Equibase.
 The human categories are Owner, Trainer and Jockey, while the equine categories are Dirt Male, Dirt Female, Turf Male, Turf Female and Claimer of the Year.

-The Backstretch Worker of the Year Award, selected by MTHA staff after trainers are solicited for nominees, also is part of the Renaissance Awards program.
+The Backstretch Worker of the Year Award, which is selected by MTHA staff after trainers are invited to submit nominations, is included as part of the Renaissance Awards program.

-Based upon discussions by organizers, the Renaissance Awards will be rebranded to a race day luncheon, most likely at the end of March.
-Details on the event will be announced soon.
+Based upon discussions by organizers, the Renaissance Awards will most likely at the end of March.
+Details on the event will be announced at a later date.

-The following are the finalists for the three human awards and five equine awards:
+The following are the finalists for the three MTHA human awards and five equine awards.

 Latest Posts